How to Be a Long-Distance Landlord

 Bottom Line

 McKenna & Vane Property Management might be your local property management partner if you're a remote landlord with a rental in suburban Maryland or the neighboring area.
-We have the abilities and experience as a full-service property management firm to assist you in a variety of ways.
+We have the abilities and experience as a full-service property management firm to assist you in a variety of ways, and offer tips to help your rental thrive.

-Among the properties we manage are single and multi-family homes, commercial and private investor groups, and homeowners' organizations.
+Among the rental properties we manage are single and multi-family rentals, commercial and private real estate investor groups, and homeowners' organizations.
 Our clientele will attest to the fact that we go above and beyond to fulfill their demands and keep their property running smoothly.

 If you'd like to learn more, call us at 410-381-3336.
-Being a distant landlord is difficult, but it will be much easier with the proper partner at your side.
+Being a distant landlord is difficult, but it will be much easier to manage with the proper partner at your side.